 The Company performs a goodwill impairment test on an annual basis or more frequently when events or circumstances indicate that the carrying value of a reporting unit more likely than not exceeds its fair value.
-Recoverability of goodwill is evaluated through comparison of the fair value of each of our reporting units with its carrying value.
+Recoverability of goodwill is evaluated through comparison of the fair value of each of the Company's reporting units with its carrying value.
 To the extent that a reporting unit's carrying value exceeds the implied fair value of its goodwill, an impairment loss is recognized.
 On February 29, 2016 RMCF repossessed all stock in U-Swirl International, Inc. pledged as collateral on the Loan Agreement with SWRL.
 This was the result of SWRL's inability to repay the Loan Agreement and inability to cure defaults of financial covenants.
-As of February 29, 2016 U-Swirl had \$1,930,529 of goodwill recorded as a result of past business acquisitions.
-In the fourth quarter of FY 2016, RMCF performed a test of impairment as a result of the change in ownership and the result of our test indicated a full impairment of the U-Swirl goodwill.
-Our testing and impairment is described in Note 13 to the financial statements.
+As of February 29, 2016, U-Swirl had \$1,930,529 of goodwill recorded as a result of past business acquisitions.
+In the fourth quarter of FY 2016, RMCF performed a test of impairment as a result of the change in ownership and the result of the Company's testing and impairment is described in Note 13 to the financial statements.